virtual-labs/exp-discrete-continuous-variables-iiith/experiment/theory.md

-## Random Variables

 There are two important classes of random variables: discrete random variables and continuous random variables.

 ### Discrete Random Variable

 A random variable is called discrete if its range (the set of values that it can take) is finite or at most countably infinite.
 A random variable that can take an uncountably infinite number of values is not discrete.
-For an example, consider the experiment of choosing a point *a* from the interval [−1, 1].
-The random variable that associates the numerical value $X(a) = a^2$ to the outcome *a* is not discrete since the range is [0, 1].
-On the other hand, the random variable that associates with *a* the numerical value
+For an example, consider the experiment of choosing a point _a_ from the interval [−1, 1].
+The random variable that associates the numerical value $X(a) = a^2$ to the outcome _a_ is not discrete since the range is [0, 1].
+On the other hand, the random variable that associates with _a_ the numerical value

 $$
 X(a) =
 \begin{cases}
 1, & a > 0 \\
 0, & a = 0 \\
 -1, & a < 0
 \end{cases}
 \tag{6.2}
 $$